rafamrslima/100days-codeup/log.md

 ### Day 6/100
 Today I learned about recursive functions, callback and pointers in Go, I also started developing a little practical project to enhance my skills in the language.

+### Day 7/100
+Today I learned about the concepts of working with JSON in Go - how to encode and decode datatypes, I searched about go modules and tested the package github.com/spf13/cobra for working with interactive CLI applications.